baselcodes/PCD2021/P5JS for Beginners/README.md

 ![](img/array.png)

 Yeah, the array is a weird thing! 🔮 Why does it start at 0?
 Nobody knows, just remember it.
-Arrays are super usefull!
-Also practically every data out in the web (e.g. your facebook likes) is safed as array data type.
+Arrays are super useful!
+Practically all data out in the web (e.g. your facebook likes) is saved as an array.

 ### 7. Console